On Fast Charged Particles Scattering on a Flat Beam of Charged Ultrarelativistic Particles in Approximation of Continuous Potential: Discussion of the Violation of the Energy Conservation Law

 {Integrating \eqref{eq18} over $t$ leads to the emergence of the Dirac delta function $\delta(\varepsilon ' - \varepsilon - q_z v)$, which in the stationary target case is $\delta(\varepsilon ' - \varepsilon)$ and corresponds to the energy conservation law.
 The "new" energy conservation law has no physical sense.
 Let us consider this expression in detail. } { According to the energy-momentum conservation laws, the momentum transferred along the motion direction is expressed with some accuracy as

 where $\vec{q}_{\perp}$ is momentum transfer in perpendicular to the movement direction.
 Then

 As a result, after substituting \eqref{eq20}, the formula \eqref{eq18} becomes

-which corresponds to $T_{fi}$ in the zero eikonal approximation.
+which corresponds to $M_{fi}$ in the zero eikonal approximation.
 In this from, the energy conservation law is fulfilled. } {Beyond the zero eikonal approximation, another way to "restore" the energy conservation law can be demonstrated.
 In the first eikonal approximation

-where $\chi_1 (\vec{\rho},z)$ from the Hamilton-Jacobi equation \eqref{eq9} is
+where $\chi_1 (\vec{\rho},\xi)$ from the Hamilton-Jacobi equation \eqref{eq9} is

-At a certain choice of the coordinate-time system: $z=vt$, then the integration with given limits can be replaced by integration over the region where the particle interacts with the beam, that is, from $z+vt=0$ to $z+vt=2L_z$, where $ L_z$ is the longitudinal size of the beam.
+At a certain choice of the coordinate-time system: $z=vt$, then the integration with given limits can be replaced by integration over the region where the particle interacts with the beam, that is, from $\xi=z+vt=0$ to $\xi=z+vt=2L_z$, where $ L_z$ is the longitudinal size of the beam.
 Then, using the method of integration by parts, we get

-Considering that in accordance with the quasi-classical approximation $\partial_{\vec{\rho}} \chi_0 = -\vec{q}_{\perp}$, the first term in \eqref{eq24} becomes $\frac{\vec{ q}_{\perp}^2 L_z}{2p}$ and is equivalent to the term $q_z v t$.
-It follows that the term $q_z v t$ vanishes due to the change in the definition of the $\chi_1 (\vec{\rho},z)$-function and the energy conservation law is fulfilled. } {Integrating \eqref{eq21} over $t$ and $z$, we obtaine the formula for the differential scattering cross section, which coincides with the corresponding formula for scattering on a stationary target
+Considering that in accordance with the quasi-classical approximation $|\partial_{\vec{\rho}} \chi_0| = {q}_{\perp}$, the first term in \eqref{eq24} becomes $\frac{{ q}_{\perp}^2 L_z}{2p}$ and is equivalent to the term $q_z v t$.
+It follows that the term $q_z v t$ vanishes due to the redefinition of the $\chi_1 (\vec{\rho},\xi)$-function and the energy conservation law is fulfilled. } {Integrating \eqref{eq21} over $t$ and $\xi$, we obtaine the formula for the differential scattering cross section, which coincides with the corresponding formula for scattering on a stationary target

 where